Nvidia RTX 3080 is about to get EVEN harder to find - here's why

 A further statement from ALTERNATE, a hardware distributor serving the Netherlands, Germany, and Belgium name-checks the Chinese New Year festivities as a contributing factor, going some way to explain recently suspended orders of the Nvidia RTX 3080 (via Reddit).
 With no signs of the Nvidia RTX 3080 card calamity easing, people are looking for the next best thing.

-The retailer’s expectations don’t bode well for gamers, though.
-The Nvidia GeForce RTX 3080 and RTX 3060 Ti stock will probably be impaired for a long time with ‘very little supply and deliveries’, which puts those with pre-orders on unstable ground as well, no longer guaranteeing their fulfillment.
+But the retailer’s expectations don’t bode well for gamers, though.
+The Nvidia GeForce RTX 3080 and RTX 3060 Ti stock will reportedly be impaired for a long time with ‘very little supply and deliveries’, which puts those with pre-orders on unstable ground as well, no longer guaranteeing order fulfillment.
+It leaves a lot of users who thought they'd secured a card, not just rudderless, but in the same boat as many others.

 It would seem, at least, your best bet lies with the Nvidia RTX 3070.
 It has the least amount of outstanding orders, while also receiving a small but steady supply.
 In the interim, check our best graphics card guide to plug the gap from stock shortages.
 We'll keep you posted through our trackers with any more updates should they hopefully come.